catalyzeio/policies/source/sections/approved_tools_policy.md

 * **Atlassian Jira**.
 Jira is used for project management of the Bind software development process.

+* **Lucidchart**.
+Lucidchart is the Bind standard for our diagram tooling, sharing, and collaborating (comparable to Visio, Omnigraffle).

 * **Slack**.
 Slack is used for team and direct instant messaging to Bind co-workers.

 * **Jumpcloud**.
 Jumpcloud is Bind's central directory of users that is integrated into other systems access.